-The Lowcountry Unity Fund was created in response to the attack on Emanuel A.M.E.
-Church to promote long-term solutions that address systemic issues contributing to racism and economic inequality affecting African-American communities.
-Programs targeting racial equity in Charleston, Berkeley and Dorchester counties will be considered for mini-grants up to $5,000.
-Mini-grants are intended to support new or existing projects that utilize collaboration and partnership as a means toward achieving racial equity.
-Eligible projects will demonstrate how partnerships are being developed or strengthened to address structural racism and economic inequality affecting African American communities.
-Interested applicants can contact Samuel Bellamy at samuel@coastalcommunityfoundation.org or (854) 222-3457 for further information.
+The Lowcountry Unity Fund was created in response to the 2015 attack on Emanuel A.M.E.
+Church where nine black worshippers were murdered by a white supremacist.
+The Fund promotes long-term solutions that address systemic issues contributing to racism and economic inequality.
+Programs in Charleston, Berkeley and Dorchester counties that focus on addressing these issues will be considered for mini-grants up to $5,000.
+Mini-grants are intended to support new or existing programs that utilize collaboration and partnership.
+Eligible programs will demonstrate how partnerships are being developed or strengthened to address structural racism and economic inequality.

 Average award: $3,200